Cream Legbar Chicken Breed: Eggs, Color, Size, Pictures, Care Guide

 Egg Production

-These chickens have strong Leghorn chicken genes and are proficient egg-producers.
+These chickens have strong Leghorn chicken genes and are proficient egg producers.
 It starts laying around the age of 5-6 months and lays around 180-200 eggs per year.

 Legbars are famed for their egg color.
-Some Cream Legbar Chicken has the crown and lays blue turquoise eggs.
+Some Cream Legbar Chicken has a crown and lays blue turquoise eggs.
 It is considered a rare poultry breed by the Fowl Club of Great Britain and falls under their Rare Poultry Culture category.

 Temperament of Cream Legbar Chicken